Mike Rose (painter): Personal life

-Apart from his role as a teacher, painter, stage designer, sculptor and writer, Mike Rose also had a passion for music, especially free jazz.
+Apart from his role as a teacher, painter, stage designer, sculptor and writer, Rose also had a passion for music, especially free jazz.
 After having lived in Grünenplan, Gehren, Ilmenau, Alfeld/Leine, Göttingen, Hannover and Hamburg, Bamberg became his home.
 He was married a number of times and is the father of six children.

-Mike Rose's work was ended by serious diabetes and blood cancer which led to a leg amputation.
-Mike Rose died in 2006 and was buried in the cemetery of Bamberg.
-Several of Mike Rose's artworks are today in possession of, amongst others, the Bamberger Bank, Citibank, Sparkasse Bamberg, as well as the cities Bamberg, Castrop-Rauxel, Munich and Nuremberg.
+Rose's work was ended by serious diabetes and blood cancer which led to a leg amputation.
+Rose died in 2006 and was buried in the cemetery of Bamberg.
+Several of Rose's artworks are today in possession of, amongst others, the Bamberger Bank, Citibank, Sparkasse Bamberg, as well as the cities Bamberg, Castrop-Rauxel, Munich and Nuremberg.